Home » Palliative Care Journey » Care » Breathlessness Support

 Conditions

-This section contains some national support groups and resources related to the conditions; COPD, IPF and cancer.
+This section contains some national support groups and resources related to the conditions.

 Relaxation is a skill that takes practice for it to become a natural response.
 It may be that you have developed a habit of tensing up in certain situations such as if you are expecting your breathing to be worse.
-It is important to practice relaxation to help with these times to reduce tension and the stress hormone, adrenaline.
+It is important to practice relaxation to help with these times to reduce tension, anxiety and the stress hormone, adrenaline.
+You could try listening to podcasts, relaxing music or videos.